Kylie Adams-Collier

 Songwriting Awards

-"The Highland Life" has made it through the first step of the Australian Songwriting Contest 2025 in five categories!
+"The Highland Life" has made it through to the top 30 of the Australian Songwriting Contest 2025 in five categories!

 COUNTRY